Price Laboratory School (1950)

 Photograph of Price Laboratory School, undated, in the University of Northern Iowa Photograph Collection, PLS Box 1, PLS 3.01- Building’s Structure Exterior- Full Building Folder 15, #23, University Archives, Rod Library, University of Northern Iowa.

 By the summer of 1953, the total appropriation for the high school wing reached $550,000.
-Though the Board of Education had not yet approved final plans, President Maucker hoped that the Board would take action so that bids could be sought soon.
-He hoped that unit two could be completed by September 1955.
-But it was not until February 1954 that the Board of Education awarded contracts for the work.
+Though the Board of Education had not yet approved final plans, President Maucker hoped that unit two could be completed by September 1955.
+However, it was not until February 1954 that the Board of Education awarded contracts for the work.
 Fildes Construction Company of Waterloo received the general contract, Young Plumbing and Heating of Waterloo received the plumbing and heating contract, and Hub Electric Company of Waterloo received the electrical contract.
+By July 1954, the steel frame for the high school was in place.
+Construction proceeded on schedule, despite the insolvency of one of the contractors, so that by August 1955, high school students and faculty were packing to move from Sabin Hall to start the fall in their new building.

 Photograph of Malcolm Poyer Price, undated, by John W. Barry in the University of Northern Iowa Photograph Collection, PRE Box 2, PRE-4 Price Price Portraits #1 Folder 1, #23, University Archives, Rod Library, University of Northern Iowa.

-President Price had been instrumental in securing funding and then in the initial planning for the school.
-After resigning as president, he had continued to serve on the faculty of the Department of Education.
-Professor Price said of the honor, "It came as a complete surprise; I feel honored.
+President Price was instrumental in securing funding and in the initial planning for the school.
+After resigning as president, he continued to serve on the faculty of the Department of Education.
+Price said of the honor, "It came as a complete surprise; I feel honored.
 The facilities of the school are essential to the professional education of teachers and give the college a greater opportunity to be of service to the state of Iowa."
 John Emens, President of Ball State Teachers College, gave the dedicatory address.

 Photograph of the Price Laboratory School dedication ceremony, March 23, 1959, in the University of Northern Iowa Photograph Collection, PLS Box 2, PLS 4- Dedication to PLS Folder 8, #23, University Archives, Rod Library, University of Northern Iowa.